-Open enrollment is the period during which you review your benefit options and choose which ones you want to enroll in for next year.
-These include health insurance, life insurance, and tax-advantaged healthcare benefits accounts, among others.
-Whether you sign up for benefits through an employer, or choose to enroll through an exchange, you need to be prepared.
+Open enrollment is when you review your benefit options and choose which ones to renew or enroll in for the next year, like health insurance, life insurance, and tax-advantaged healthcare accounts.
+Whether you sign up for benefits through an employer or enroll through an exchange, you should be ready in advance.

-Here are a few tips to help you get ready for enrollment season:
+Here are a few tips to help you prepare for enrollment season.

-Before you enroll, first review your current coverages and benefits.
-Take into consideration what you and your family use most and the overall costs.
+The first step is to review your current coverage and benefits.
+Consider what you and your family use most and the associated costs.

-The process of choosing a health plan is not the same for everyone because each person has unique health and budget needs.
-Carefully review your options, and understand the benefits and costs of each plan so you can find the coverage that works best for you.
-Questions to ask yourself:
+The decision on which health plan is best for your situation will differ across participants because everyone has unique health and budgetary needs.
+Carefully review your options and understand the plan’s benefits and costs to find the best coverage.
+Questions to ask yourself include: